dce/davideisinger.com/content/journal/dispatch-9-november-2023/index.md

 At my job, I did a cool project working with data from a [Freematics][5] car telematics device.
 I built a data exploration API using [Gin][6] and learned [`jq`][7] to truncate enormous JSON objects[^1].
 I also got to, just like, drive my car around to test things out.

+{{<thumbnail golong.png "800x" />}}

 I also made some updates to my [`golong`][8] tool to prep for a fantasy NBA draft.
-Now it can munge multiple CSVs of data and supports multiple position eligibility (an NBA player is often eligible as both a forward and a center, for example) and average stat projections (NFL projections are typically season-based, NBA are per-game).
+Now it can munge multiple CSVs of data and supports multiple position eligibility[^2] and average stat projections[^3].
 It worked great, and my team's looking solid so far.
 I'll open source it one of these days.

 [5]: https://freematics.com/products/freematics-one/
 [6]: https://gin-gonic.com/